-- ► We emphasized the importance of capturing behavior in supply chain modeling, analysis, and design. - ▶ We discussed a variety of network design approaches: the addition of links; the integration of networks as in mergers and acquisitions; and the design from scratch (and redesign). - ► We developed an integrated framework for the design of supply chain networks for critical products with outsourcing. - ➤ The model utilizes cost minimization within a system-optimization perspective as the primary objective and captures rigorously the uncertainty associated with the demand for critical products at the various demand points.
+- ▶ We emphasized the importance of capturing behavior in supply chain modeling, analysis, and design. - ► We discussed a variety of network design approaches: the addition of links; the integration of networks as in mergers and acquisitions; and the design from scratch (and redesign). - ► We developed an integrated framework for the design of supply chain networks for critical products with outsourcing. - ➤ The model utilizes cost minimization within a system-optimization perspective as the primary objective and captures rigorously the uncertainty associated with the demand for critical products at the various demand points.

-- ► The supply chain network design model allows for the investment of enhanced link capacities and the investigation of whether the product should be outsourced or not. - ➤ The framework can be applied in numerous situations in which the goal is to produce and deliver a critical product at minimal cost so as to satisfy the demand at various demand points, as closely as possible, given associated penalties for under- and over-supply.
+- ➤ The supply chain network design model allows for the investment of enhanced link capacities and the investigation of whether the product should be outsourced or not. - ➤ The framework can be applied in numerous situations in which the goal is to produce and deliver a critical product at minimal cost so as to satisfy the demand at various demand points, as closely as possible, given associated penalties for under- and over-supply. - ▶ We noted the importance of sustainable supply chain network design but presented only highlights, due to time limitations.

-- ▶ In additional research, we have been heaving involved in constructing mathematical models that capture the impacts of foreign exchange risk and competition intensity on supply chain companies who are involved in offshore outsourcing activities. - Our research in supply chains has also led us to other time-sensitive products, such as fast fashion, and the of medical nuclear products / radioisotopes used in medical imaging and diagnostics. - ► We have also been focusing on design of sustainable supply chains. - ► Finally, we have also developed models for the dynamics and equilibrium states in ecological predator-prey networks, that is, supply chains in nature.
+- ► Our recent research in supply chain network design has also considered oligopolistic markets. - ▶ In addition, we have been heaving involved in constructing mathematical models that capture the impacts of foreign exchange risk and competition intensity on supply chain companies who are involved in offshore outsourcing activities. - ► Our research in supply chains has also led us to other time-sensitive products, such as fast fashion, and - ► Finally, we are now working on modeling disequilibrium dynamics and equilibrium states in ecological predator-prey networks, that is, supply chains in nature.